Kunlong1994/lab3/Lab-#2.md

 include ../Arduino.mk
 ```

 Here we can see that board type is `uno` and the port is set correctly to `/dev/ttyUSB0`.
-We are now ready to compile an upload our code.
+We are now ready to compile and upload our code.

 ### Compile Arduino Code
 To compile code, use the command `make`.